rcubila/trading-framework/AI_DONTS.md

 - "I'll switch to the develop branch..." -> ASK FIRST
 - "I'll push these changes..." -> ASK FIRST

+**Git Guidelines:**
+- Always use `git add .` to stage all changes
+- Never stage individual files unless specifically requested
+- Always commit with a descriptive message
+- Always push to the correct branch

 **Remember:** When in doubt, ASK.
 It's better to ask for permission than to make unwanted changes.

 ---